Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Optimization for Searches with Flux-to-Voltage Amplifiers

 For a circuit with resonance frequency $\nu_{r}^{i}$ and quality factor $Q^{i}$, the total current noise from the resistor and the quantum-limited flux-to-voltage amplifier is described by the spectral density

 for frequencies sufficiently close to resonance, $|\nu-\nu_{r}^{i}| \ll \nu_{r}^{i}$.
 Here, we have used equations (\ref{eq:SVV_FD}), (\ref{eq:SII_tot_def}), (\ref{eq:SVV_QL}),(\ref{eq:SII_QL}), along with the approximation $R(\nu) \approx R(\nu_{r}^{i})$.
 The first term represents the current imprecision noise, the second represents the voltage backaction, and the third represents the noise from the resistor.
 The thermal/zero-point noise and the backaction noise--like the dark matter signal--are filtered by the resonant impedance, while the imprecision noise is independent of the impedance.
-Therefore, if the second and third terms dominate the first, the SNR is independent of the detuning from resonance.
-This gives rise to significant sensitivity outside of the resonator bandwidth, as we observed in the main text.
-Indeed, the resonator provides maximal sensitivity, without degradation from the imprecision noise, for detunings satisfying
+Therefore, if the second and third terms dominate the first, then the SNR, assuming a dark-matter voltage signal of fixed strength, is approximately independent of the detuning from resonance.
+This gives rise to significant sensitivity outside of the resonator bandwidth.
+As we did in the main text, we may quantify the sensitivity outside of the resonator bandwidth using the sensitivity quality factor, defined in eq. (\ref{eq:InvN_Spectrum_Q}) of Section \ref{sssec:res_match_opt} and denoted here as $Q_{s}(\nu_{r},n(\nu_{r}),Q,\xi_{FV})$.
+Within the sensitivity bandwidth, of width $\nu_{r}/Q_{s}(\nu_{r},n(\nu_{r}),Q,\xi_{FV})$, the noise-equivalent number of equation (\ref{eq:NoiseNumber_zeta}) is less than twice its on-resonance (minimum) value.
+Note that, in the limit $\xi_{FV} \geq 1$, $n(\nu_{r}) \gg 1$, the sensitivity bandwidth corresponds approximately to the regime over which imprecision accounts for less than one-half of the total noise; this is consistent with the earlier qualitative description of resonator sensitivity.
+We assume that, for each scan step, $Q_{s}(\nu_{r}^{i},n(\nu_{r}^{i}),Q^{i},\xi_{FV}^{i}) \gg 1$.
+This assumption was validated in Section \ref{sssec:res_match_opt}.